ibm-cloud-docs/discovery-data/connector-filenet-cp4d.md

     Password
     :   The password that is associated with the user.

-1. In the *Specify what you want to crawl* section, enter the name of the object store that you want to use to create, search, retrieve, and store documents in the **ObjectStore Name** field.
+1. In the *Specify what you want to crawl* section, enter the display name of the object store that you want to use to create, search, retrieve, and store documents in the **ObjectStore Name** field.
 1. In **Crawler Space Type**, select either **Folder** or **Class**.
 1. Complete the following field: